I had a dream last night in which I had an epiphany about what makes a mystery satisfying. It has to do with cognitive science.

-Possibly we could train a computer to distinguish a dog from a wolf these days, but it would be a project costing north of $20M, I'd guess, and it would still tell you half the time that you're looking at a hat.
+We could train a computer to distinguish a dog from a wolf these days, but it would still tell you half the time that you're looking at a hat.

-Meanwhile, the brain is identifying patterns constantly, everywhere, trying to questions from "is that silk?"
+Meanwhile, the brain is identifying patterns constantly, everywhere, trying to questions from "is that dress silk?"

 to "does she really love me, or does she just love having a boyfriend?"